 b.
 Developer Only:

 c.
-Developer and User Editable:
+Developer and Subscriber Editable:

 Altogether, every packaged component by itself, and its respective properties, will have a defined upgrade type and modify access.